justintang10/Badminton-Application/README.md

 - You can save the state of my application by clicking the save button
 - You can reload the state of my application by clicking the load button

+## Phase 4: Task 2
+Wed Apr 12 13:04:14 PDT 2023
+Event log cleared.

+Wed Apr 12 13:04:17 PDT 2023
+Added justin

+Wed Apr 12 13:04:19 PDT 2023
+Added tang

+Wed Apr 12 13:04:21 PDT 2023
+Removed tang

+## Phase 4: Task 3
+Looking at my UML diagram, I was not able to implement everything that I wanted into my app.
+If I had more time working on it, I would refactor it so that my list of players is implemented directly into my Match class.
+This would make the code less messy.
+I would also make the Match usable in the app and implement it into the GUI